seanita/School-of-AI/README.md

-# soa_mm_ml
+# ML exercises

-Housing School of AI projects.
 More to come.